Article 11EMS vs auditEU EED

 Energy audit route

-The audit route applies when the enterprise is above the 10 TJ average annual energy-consumption threshold and does not implement an energy management system.
+The audit route applies above the 10 TJ average annual energy-consumption threshold only where the enterprise does not implement an .
+Above 85 TJ, the EMS requirement applies.

 Comparison row 1